-The Children's University is holding two fun and interactive workshops for young people aged 5 to 14 years at Plymouth University Peninsula Schools of Medicine and Dentistry.
+The Children's University is holding two fun and interactive workshops for primary aged children (5 to 10 years) at Plymouth University Peninsula Schools of Medicine and Dentistry (PU PSMD).

-All children under 11 years must be accompanied by an adult.
+All children must be accompanied by an adult.
 Adults can stay with the children or they are welcome to wait in the café area.

 About the Children's University

-The Children's University is a national initiative, which is run locally by Plymouth City Council with the help of local organisations, Plymouth University, businesses and individuals.
+The Children's University is a national initiative.
 Children can go to different learning lectures and activities outside of school hours through the programme.
-For every event they attend, they get time stamped into their learning passports, which they save up to earn bronze, silver and gold certificates.
+For every event they attend, they get a stamp in their passports to learning, which they save up to earn bronze, silver and gold certificates.

 Children are presented with their qualifications in school and once they reach a gold level, they are invited to a 'graduation ceremony' held annually to celebrate their achievements.